Skip to content

 2. In the Set Up card, click Configure & Deploy.

-3. In the Configurations pane, specify values as follows for the configurable variables:
+3. In the Configurations pane, specify values for the configurable variables:

 Tip